Margaret G. Bradbury

-Margaret Gertrude Bradbury, known as "Maggie" (July 15, 1927 – October 19, 2010) was an American ichthyologist, educator and illustrator.
+Margaret Gertrude Bradbury, known as "Maggie" (July 15, 1927 – October 19, 2010), was an American ichthyologist, educator, and illustrator.
 She is best known for her work on the anglerfish family Ogcocephalidae, the deep-sea batfishes.

 She was born on July 15, 1927, in Chicago; her parents were Gerald Bradbury, an architect, and Margaret Bradbury.
-She had a younger brother Gerald Jr. Her father died around 1938 when she was probably 11 years old.
-In 1947 she joined the Chicago Natural History Museum's Zoology Department as a staff artist.
-In this role she provided illustrations for publications by many scientists associated with the museum, including the herpetologists Robert F. Inger and Karl P. Schmidt, as well as the ichthyologists Loren P. Woods and Robert H. Kanazawa.
-While she was at the museum she enrolled in Roosevelt College and graduated with a bachelor's degree in zoology in 1955.
+She had a younger brother, Gerald Jr. Her father died around 1938, when she was probably 11 years old.
+In 1947, she joined the Chicago Natural History Museum's zoology department as a staff artist.
+In this role, she provided illustrations for publications by many scientists associated with the museum, including the herpetologists Robert F. Inger and Karl P. Schmidt, as well as the ichthyologists Loren P. Woods and Robert H. Kanazawa.
+While she was at the museum, she enrolled in Roosevelt College and graduated with a bachelor's degree in zoology in 1955.
 She continued to work as an illustrator and was honored in 1957 by Marion Griswold Grey in the specific epithet of the dreamer Oneirodes bradburyae for her "preparation of the figure of the type specimen".

-In 1955 Bradbury went on a collecting trip to the Bahamas as part of a Philadelphia Academy of Natural Sciences expedition, and on her return to the United States she matriculated at Stanford University as a graduate student.
-Here she was initially supervised by George S. Myers but switched to Rolf L. Bolin at the Hopkins Marine Station in Pacific Grove around 1957.
+In 1955, Bradbury went on a collecting trip to the Bahamas as part of a Philadelphia Academy of Natural Sciences expedition, and on her return to the United States, she matriculated at Stanford University as a graduate student.
+Here, she was initially supervised by George S. Myers, but switched to Rolf L. Bolin at the Hopkins Marine Station in Pacific Grove around 1957.
 She worked as a teaching assistant at Stanford's Palo Alto campus and as a part-time technical assistant at the collection of South Pacific fishes at the George Vanderbilt Foundation.
-After transferring to Hopkins she worked as a technician preparing research reports for California Cooperative Oceanic Fisheries Investigations at Hopkins in 1957, as an illustrator and illustrating consultant for the U.S. Bureau of Commercial Fisheries in Washington, D.C. in 1959.
+After transferring to Hopkins, she worked as a technician preparing research reports for California Cooperative Oceanic Fisheries Investigations at Hopkins in 1957, as an illustrator and illustrating consultant for the U.S. Bureau of Commercial Fisheries in Washington, DC, in 1959.
 She worked for two years as a teaching assistant in marine biology at Hopkins and gained her Ph.D. in 1963.
-Her Ph.D. dissertation was on the systematics of the deep sea batfish family, Ogcocephalidae, a group she was to study for the rest of her career and beyond until her failing eyesight stopped her work.
+Her doctoral dissertation was on the systematics of the deep-sea batfish family, the Ogcocephalidae, a group she was to study for the rest of her career and beyond, until her failing eyesight stopped her work.